ofekraf/Sentiment_Analysis_Preposition/README.md

 ## Future work
-this project has been a kick-starter for ideas for my thesis work on Generative linguistics. for the project that has followed it, please see this repository [to complete]
+this project has been a kick-starter for ideas for my thesis work on Generative linguistics. for the project that has followed it, please see [this repository](https://github.com/ofekraf/but-readings-prediction)